 Another #snowday here – but @smythstoys to the rescue who sent us their exclusive range of @LEGO City Mining sets.
 Great to see so many female minifigures in these sets.
 Only a few years ago, these would have been all male.
 This should keep the 6yo busy while I get some work done (and maybe I’ll join in too – just don’t tell my bosses…)

-LEGO City, while initially featuring sets based around city life has become the catchall label for their bulk standard building sets.
+LEGO City, while initially featuring sets based around city life, has become the catchall label for their bulk standard building sets.

 So outside of the usual metropolitan themes such as emergency services, construction, and transport – it has also branched out into the likes of space, deep sea exploration, and mining.

-One issue with the LEGO City line is that it rarely featured female minifigures.
+One issue with the LEGO City line was that it rarely featured female minifigures.
 The suspicion was that LEGO saw this as a boys line, and they wouldn’t want to play with ‘girl’ figures.

 Well, thankfully that thinking has fallen by the wayside, and now LEGO City sets often feature female minifigures in non-stereotypical roles.
 Here they are miners, demolition experts, and geologists – a great range of roles to play with.